 I would often have flare ups and pretty much got accustomed to having a bloated belly… I accepted it as part of my life.
 As a Vegan and avid detoxer, I came across a cleansing program, The McCombs Plan (then called the Lifeforce Plan) where I learned that an over abundance of a yeast, Candida Albicans, can cause acne.
 Candida is present in all of us and we usually have a symbiotic relationship with it because we have “good” bacteria in our body that controls it.
 However, when the body is exposed to anti-biotics (we’ve all been on them a few times) it kills off the good bacteria along with the bad.
 If you don’t allow the good bacteria to flourish again by ingesting foods rich in good bacteria, Candida can get out of control.
 After 4 months of eating a diet almost identical to the Paleo diet (if I only knew then what I know now) and taking high doses of probiotics, my acne was gone.
 However, the tummy troubles remained.

 After graduating with my degree in Food Science and Human Nutrition, I decided I couldn’t work in a hospital as a career and wanted to take a more natural route.
-I enrolled in Massage school 5 days after graduating (although I did not end up practicing Colon Hydrotherapy, it is still a very important treatment I continue with today).
+I enrolled in the Florida School of Massage 5 days after graduating.
 It was around this time this annoying guy named Aaron convinced me to go out on a date with him.
 That was my last first date…